Updated December 2020

 When it comes to real estate investment, Toronto is a booming city attracting investors with all types of portfolios.
 The market is hot, and that means there’s a lot to look out for.
-Every investor turning an eye towards real estate investing in Ontario’s capital must know the following things about real estate investment opportunities in Toronto before moving forward.
+Every investor turning an eye toward real estate investing in Ontario’s capital city must know the following things about real estate investment opportunities in Toronto before moving forward.

 Owning Property As A Foreigner: Requirements & Rights

 The first important thing to note is that both Canadian citizens and non-residents have the right to acquire, hold, and dispose of real estate property in the country.